Shinzo Abe Fast Facts

 He was Japan's first prime minister born after WWII.

-1964-1972 - His great uncle, Eisuke Sato, is prime minister.
+Abe's great uncle, Eisuke Sato, was prime minister from 1964 to 1972.
 Sato is also a Nobel Peace Prize recipient.

+In early 2013, Abe launched a grand experiment designed to jolt Japan's economy out of decades of stagnation.
+Known as "Abenomics," it included three so-called arrows: massive monetary stimulus, increased government spending and significant economic reforms.

 Timeline: